The Two CAD Programs that|

 Enter MBE (Model Based Enterprise)

-So, the success of Solidworks alone locked the industrial/mechanical into this overly complex Pro/e paradigm-based 3D MCAD system.
+So, the success of Solidworks alone locked the industrial/mechanical engineering world, at least in America, into this overly complex Pro/e paradigm-based 3D MCAD system.
 This followed by the development of the failed PLM system and the ugly step child MBE, which tried to make this dated system more data management friendly.

 Specific MCAD system Experience Now Required